 Zoom in for Greater Accuracy - We created the area object in a casual way, clicking our way around the octagonal without bothering to zoom it or to pay particularly careful attention to where exactly we clicked.
 If we were digitizing images for professional work we would be more careful to click with greater accuracy.

 Example: An Imageserver Tutorial - An extensive tutorial showing step by step how to add new data sources that are imageservers, how to show them as layers in a map, how to create a new drawing that matches the projection of the map and how to trace over what is seen in an imageserver layer to create an area object in the drawing.

 Example: Draw Lines, Areas and Points - Simple example of using basic mouse moves to add points, lines and areas to a drawing.

-Example: Create a Line using the Record Pane - Step by step creation and modification of a line in a drawing using the Record pane's Coordinates tab.
+Example: Create a Line using the Info Pane - Step by step creation and modification of a line in a drawing using the Info pane Coordinates tab.

 Example: Create an Area with a Hole - Create an area in a drawing where the area includes one or more holes.
 This is similar to how we create areas that have islands as part of the area.

 Example: Create an Area with Holes and Islands - Create an area in a drawing where the area includes holes and also islands.

 Example: Create a Multipoint - This topic provides two examples: First we create a multipoint and then next we create a multipoint having two branches.
 The purpose of this topic is to help teach the implementation of geometry in Manifold and other spatial packages using an unusual and rarely met object type, the multipoint, which combines what appear to be many separate points into a single multipoint object.